-(19) "Physician" means an individual licensed to practice medicine by the Board of Medical Examiners for the State of Oregon.
+(19) "Physician" means an individual licensed to practice medicine by the Oregon Medical Board.

 (20) "Power of attorney for health care" means a power of attorney document that authorizes an attorney-in-fact to make health care decisions for the principal when the principal is incapable.